Parameter-efficient Bayesian Neural Networks for Uncertainty-aware Depth Estimation

 Publication

-In European Conference on Computer Vision 2024
+In European Conference on Computer Vision (UNCV) 2024

 Alessio Quercia